 Serious crafters, woodworkers, and professionals who demand a high-strength, durable adhesive should opt for PVA glue.
 Its specialized formulations cater to various needs, from water resistance to flexibility, making it suitable for multiple applications.

-For those working on projects where longevity and durability are paramount, such as furniture making or bookbinding, PVA glue’s superior adhesive properties make it the clear choice.
+For those working on projects where longevity and durability are paramount, such as furniture making or bookbinding, Yellow/aliphatic PVA’s adhesive properties make it the clear choice.

 Parents, teachers, and casual hobbyists looking for an easy-to-use, safe adhesive for everyday crafts, school projects, or light home repairs should choose white glue.